thompson-ad/CoachdBy/README.md

 - [ ] Set up a new React Native project using the React Native CLI or Expo CLI.
 - [ ] Set up basic navigation with expo router
 - [ ] Set build your fake DB programme

-### Auth edge cases I need to handle

-- [ ] can only try once every 60s
-- [ ] cannot login if you are not in the DB
-- [ ] for people that are both coaches and client I need some sort of switching experience
-- [ ] sign in, sign out, store the session, restore the session, access user details and ID across the app and listen fot the events